System Design Space

 Practical conclusion

 Choosing between RAM, SSD, and HDD is not a binary decision.
-You design a multi-tier storage path.
-Define latency SLO and workload profile first, model capacity second, and optimize cost through tiering and lifecycle policies third.
+It is the design of a multi-tier storage layout.
+Start with the target SLO and workload profile, then size the system, and only after that optimize cost through storage tiers and a clear data-lifecycle policy.

 Related chapters